influxdata/influxdb/docs/LAYOUT.md

 Chronograf's applications are built by layout configurations that can be found in the `canned` directory of the repository or the directory specified in with the `--canned-path` of the binary distribution.
 This document will cover how to create new layouts or modify existing ones to better fill your environment.

 To create a new layout use the `new_apps.sh` script in the `canned` directory.
 This script takes an argument, which is the name of the layout you want, often this will map to the InfluxDB measurement, but it does not have to.
-For this example I will be creatiting a layout for the zombocom daemon zombocomd.
+For this example I will be creating a layout for the zombocom daemon zombocomd.
 So first step is the run `new_app.sh zombocomd` this will create a file called `zombocomd.json`.
 The file will look something like:

 ```json
  {